alphagov/govuk-design-guide/docs/frontend-templates/frontent-documentation-template.md

 eleventyNavigation:
   parent: #Delete this comment before entering the name of the parent frontend template.

 # Step 4: Input data points according to fields below to the best of your ability.
-Any fields without any data points will not be displayed on the page.
+Any fields without any data points will not be displayed on the website.

 # Name of the frontend tempalte
 # This is the name of the frontend template (ex.
 Homepage).
 It is required to display the title on the page, in the meta data, and in the left-hand navigation menu of the frontend templates page.